nethergrim/OneTimeCodeView/README.md

 # OneTimeCodeView

-It's a simple iOS library written in swift, which provides a `UITextField` for `.oneTimeCode` with a great UX
+Simple iOS library written in swift, which provides a `UITextField` for `.oneTimeCode` with a great UX

 👨‍💻  Written in Swift 5
-🦸‍♂️ Automatically fills second-factor code from SMS 🧙‍♀️ Hidden cursor
+🦸‍♂️ Automatically fills second-factor code from SMS
+🧙‍♀️ Hidden cursor
 🤳  Easy to use

 ## Filled code view
 ![Filled view](https://github.com/nethergrim/OneTimeCodeView/blob/master/res/filled.png)